gardenlinux/glrd/README.md

 ## Garden Linux Releases

-For a general overview about Garden Linux releases and their lifecyle, have a look at the [Garden Linux Release Plan Overview](https://github.com/gardenlinux/gardenlinux/blob/main/docs/00_introduction/release.md).
+For a general overview about Garden Linux releases and their lifecycle, have a look at the [Garden Linux Release Plan Overview](https://github.com/gardenlinux/gardenlinux/blob/main/docs/00_introduction/release.md).

 ## Overview